 8. Don’t Nag

 You might think that you are just motivating a lazy child, but being pushy will only demotivate your child.
 Nagging could also make your child rebellious and do the opposite of what you want.

 9. Embracing Flaws

 Teaching your child that everyone comes with flaws, including you, is an important lesson.
 Kids should be taught that flaws are a part of life and they shouldn’t come in the way of finding success or happiness.
-If your child is conscious of how she looks but loves the water, then encourage them to try swimming and take her shopping to find a swimsuit that she will be comfortable in.
+If your child is conscious of how they look but loves the water, then encourage them to try swimming and take them shopping to find a swimsuit that they will be comfortable in.

 10. Lead by Example